 For example you could read our cat food buying guide and pick a great combination of quality and price.
 But what if your cat is not that excited with your choice?
 What if he or she prefers wet food vs kibble?
 Never force feed your cat in this case.
 Thanks to a huge selection of high quality cat foods you can easily find really close alternatives.
 The quality would be the same but it could taste better for your cat.
 Never ignore your pet.

 Step 2.
 Regulate Your Cat’s Portions

 Cats are always very playful, so even food may become a toy for them.
 If you see your cat regularly eats with leftovers, control the size of portions you give to your kitty.
 Do not put too much food into your cat’s bowl.
 It is always better to give some more food than put leftovers into the garbage.

 If your cat does not eat all the food you give him for one meal, he will likely forget about it and won’t eat it later.
 If you see that some part of the cat dish is left, take the food bowl and interest your feline pet with some game.
 Your cat should understand there is no way he can play or somehow interact with food.
 Food is only for eating and should not be buried.

-Also after playing with your cats using toys (especially chewing toys) or video games for cats you should make a 20-30 minute break.
+Also after playing toys with your cats (especially chewing toys) or video games for cats you should make a 20-30 minute break.
 This will help your kitten calm down and prepare its digestive system for taking a meal.

 Step 4.
 Stay near Your Cat When He Eats